 In the enterprise realm, closed-source Large Language Models (LLMs) are akin to well-guarded treasure chests of linguistic intelligence.
 They are developed, maintained, and owned by specific entities or organizations, with their underlying code and training data kept under wraps.

-Examples of such models include OpenAI's GPT Models, Microsoft Azure's Cognitive Services, Google's PaLM, Anthropic's Claude, Cohere, and more, utilized in commercial settings.
+Examples of such models include OpenAI's GPT Models, Microsoft Azure's Cognitive Services, Google's Gemini, Anthropic's Claude, Cohere, and more, utilized in commercial settings.
 These models often come as polished, ready-to-deploy solutions, embodying a significant investment in research, development, and refinement by the owning entities.

 One of the hallmarks of closed-source LLMs is the controlled development environment they thrive in.
 This often translates to well-organized, focused development efforts, yielding models that are reliable and optimized for performance.